Am I too Intelligent to Date?

 The Research Is Clear

 Intelligence does not doom people to loneliness.
-In studies, higher education correlates with longer-lasting marriages.
+Studies show that higher education correlates with longer-lasting marriages.
 Higher cognitive skills often predict healthier relationship behavior because you can learn the EQ skills.
-You may be less confident in implementing them.
+However, you may be less confident in your ability to implement them.

 Translation: being smart helps, but only when paired with the ability to create and connect with humility and effort.
 Raw intellect alone does nothing.

 Your intelligence (IQ) is not the problem, but your relational skill set (EQ) might be holding you back.
-Good news, the confidence to implement them is attractive.
+Good news, the confidence needed to implement them is attractive.
+Some people even say HOT.

 What School Never Taught You

 School rewards answers.
-Love demands experience and a tolerance for uncertainty.
+Love demands experience and a tolerance for uncertainty in people.
 The ambiguity of love and romance is a different muscle.

 So—Are You Too Smart to Date?